robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 .red[E1.1.1:] Empty findings report

+???
+Claim C2 is the room has no black cats.
+A sub-claim could be the kitty-kitty-kitty search process discovers no cats and the evidence could be an empty findings report!

+Now depending on the paranoia level of the reader of this argument, it is natural to start doubting the effectiveness of the search process.

 ---
 class: middle
 # Is this argument enough?
 Can you ever be 100% sure for a large and complex room?

+???
+In particular, if you are dealing with a large and complex room, the search process cannot provide 100% guarantee that there are no cats in the room.

 ---
 class: middle
 # .red[Assurance]
 Basis for the belief in a claim

 --

 .green[Belief] increases when .red[doubts] are removed!

+???
+So when complexity is involved, which is often the case, the basis for the belief in a claim increases when doubts are removed.

 --

 A good argument eliminates identified doubts

+???
+In other words, a good argument eliminates identified doubts!

+Now this is a different way of argumentation than what we are used to.
+By default we are biased to using enumerative induction, i.e. we start to believe things that we see over and over or over a long period of time.
+But when it comes to demonstrably trustworthiness in claims about a complex situation that no one can fully comprehend, we have to rely on eliminative induction.

 ---